 - Students can verbalize connections between the math concepts they are learning and concepts they previously learned.

-Our ELA/Literacy campaign is led by Dayna Burke, 1st grade teacher in Sahuarita Unified Schools.
+Our ELA/Literacy campaign is led by Kristie Martorelli, Professional Development Coordinator in Dysart Unified School District

 Our Mathematics campaign is led by Misha Quarles Freeman, Professional Development Coordinator in the Avondale School District.